 With the commitment to developing talent from Florida’s K-12 school districts and postsecondary institutions, Florida Gov. Ron DeSantis declared September as Workforce Development Month in Florida.
 This recognition celebrates the progress made towards strengthening workforce education opportunities for Floridians and aims to make the state best in the nation for workforce education by 2030.
 As such, since 2019, Florida has invested more than $5 billion in workforce education initiatives, and Northeast Florida is devoted to developing the next generation workforce by creating structures and programs that are tied into its target industries and high-growth areas.

 Leading the way in that endeavor is Earn Up, JAXUSA’s workforce development initiative.
 The “Invest in Your Future” program pairs the region’s companies with students, adult learners and veterans to provide a variety of real-world job experiences, including internships, apprenticeships, job shadowing, mentoring and more.
-Ascension St. Vincent’s, Collins Aerospace, Florida Blue, CSX and Jinko Solar are among the companies who are already partnering with the initiative.
+Ascension St. Vincent’s, Collins Aerospace, Florida Blue and CSX are among the companies who are already partnering with the initiative.
 The work-based learning activities are invaluable for the companies to build homegrown talent with skills needed for mutual success and the individuals they may employ with a better understanding of the opportunities available in the region.

 Post-secondary institutions in the Jacksonville region also continue to invest in curriculum that drives college students to be well prepared for the area’s target industries of advanced manufacturing, advanced transportation and logistics, health and biomedical, financial services and IT and innovation.
 Examples include: